ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 # DotNet_Important_Links

+## Tell me about your Project

+In my previous role, I developed the backend for a real-time multiplayer game using .NET Core.
+We used a microservices architecture to handle key features like player matchmaking, real-time communication, and leaderboards.
+For real-time gameplay, I integrated SignalR to manage WebSocket connections, allowing players to communicate their moves instantly.

+We stored player profiles and game data in SQL Server while using Redis for caching active game sessions and leaderboards.
+The system was deployed on Azure with Kubernetes, allowing it to scale dynamically based on player demand.
+This ensured low-latency gameplay for over 1 million players.

+For security, we used JWT tokens for player authentication, ensuring secure and stateless communication between the client and server.

 #### 1).
 CORS (Cross Origin Resource Sharing)

 - Cross-Origin Resource Sharing (CORS) is a security feature that allows or restricts web applications running at one domain to make requests for resources from a different domain.